scottslowe/weblog/content/fixed/about.md

 ## Professional Information

-I've been in the Information Technology field for more than 25 years, starting out with desktop support.
-Along the way, I've worked as an instructor, a technical trainer and Microsoft Certified Trainer (MCT), a systems administrator, an IT manager, a systems engineer, a consultant, as Chief Technology Officer (CTO) for a small start-up, as the practice lead for a national VAR's VMware practice, as a forward-looking technologist for a large enterprise storage company, and as a technologist for [VMware][8] focusing on network virtualization and modern applications platforms (the latter role as a result of VMware's acquisition of Heptio).
+I've been in the Information Technology field for more than 25 years, starting out in an entry-level desktop support role.
+Along the way, I've worked in a variety of roles---including (among others) as an instructor, technical trainer, systems administrator, IT manager, systems engineer, consultant, Chief Technology Officer (CTO) for a small start-up, practice lead for a national VAR's VMware practice, and as a technologist.
+I've worked for a variety of companies, both large and small, including EMC Corporation (acquired by Dell Technologies), Nirica (acquired by [VMware][8]), VMware (soon to be acquired by Broadcom), Heptio (acquired by VMware), and [Kong][6].
+In the past, I also operated my own small consulting business.

-Currently, I work for [Kong, Inc.][6] as a Principal Field Engineer.
-In my role, I'm focused on helping customers solve service connectivity challenges through Kong's portfolio of products, including service mesh and API gateway.
+Currently, I work for [Pulumi Corporation][9] on the Developer Relations team.
+In my role, I'm focused on helping customers understand how to use and how to be successful with Pulumi's products and services.

 In addition, I am a former contributor to [SearchVMware.com][1], a VMware-focused website with technical articles, how-to's, tips, and news.
 I also had some articles published on [SearchServerVirtualization.com][2] and I am a former columnist for [Virtualization Review][3] magazine.